Browse our Blog. You will find multiple applications, solutions, code examples. Navigate using the tag cloud or search using specific criteria

 Inserting the SIM card

-We are going to proceed to insert the SIM card correctly into the PLC.
-To do this, you must first locate the SIM card inlet of the PLC, which is located on the top cover of the device.
-You will be able to see the SIM card symbol on the screen printing; the entrance is just below.
-To insert the card, you must so as shown in the following pictures:
+The SIM card inlet of the PLC is located on the top cover of the device.
+You will be able to see the SIM card symbol on the screen printing; the slot is just below it.
+You can use a forceps or a mini screw driver to insert the card.
+It has a spring mechanism that will lock the sim to its place.

 If you have done the steps succesfully, a message will be displayed saying that the serial login shell is disabled and the serial interface is enabled.